sh1boot/sh1boot.github.io/_posts/2025-08-29-initialised-variables-considered-harmful.md

 or you can go out-of-band by using
 `std::optional<>` which includes a separate flag saying whether or not the variable has been initialised.
-But that has consequences on syntax, which is annoying, and it's not efficient in arrays.
+But that has consequences on syntax, which is annoying, you then have to add _manual_ run-time checks for uninitialised states, and it's not efficient in arrays.
 It may not even be usable -- is there any `std::array_of_optionals<>` with contiguous value storage?